 Thankfully, I discovered a solution.

 Plain Greek yogurt and a ripe avocado mashed together and mixed with chopped or shredded chicken breast.
 Who knew a no mayo chicken salad could be so good?!
+It’s also delicious in this healthy tuna salad recipe.

 Reasons You’ll Love This Recipe